-- 3.1 Planning permission is sought for the Change of use from dwellinghouse (Class C3) to House in Multiple Occupation for eight people.
-Amended floor plans have been submitted showing an increased communal area and to remove a previously proposed GF rear bedroom.
-All bedrooms will be for single occupancy except for bedroom 3 which will be for double occupancy. - 3.2 The proposed internal accommodation, as shown in Figure 2 below, comprises the following:

-- Ground Floor Two bedrooms (all with ensuite shower, toilet and handbasin), communal Kitchen/Dining room, and a shared WC (with handbasin). - First Floor Three bedrooms (all with a shower, toilet and handbasin ensuite) - Second Floor Two bedrooms (all with a shower, toilet and handbasin ensuite).
+- 3.1 Planning permission is sought for the Change of use from dwellinghouse (Class C3) to House in Multiple Occupation for seven people. - 3.2 The proposed internal accommodation, as shown in the below proposed floorplans comprises the following: - Ground Floor 2 bedrooms with ensuites, Communal kitchen-dining area, and WC (in utility and tank room to contain washer and dryer); - First Floor 3 bedrooms with ensuites; and - Second Floor 2 bedrooms with ensuites.

-Figure 2 Proposed floor plan.

 3.3 The Applicant has stated that works to extend the property are to be undertaken under permitted development (without the need to apply for planning permission).
-The extensions and alterations can be completed under permitted development regardless of whether the property is in Class C3 or C4 use.
 These works include a single storey rear extension and rear dormer and are not included in the application.
 They should not be considered as part of the application but would be necessary to meet the space standards required for the proposed use.
 Should the applicant wish, these works could, and likely would, go ahead with or without consent for the change of use being considered under this application.
-It is suggested that it would be prudent to impose a pre-occupation condition should the committee be minded to grant permission requiring that the permitted development works take place prior to the property's occupation as a HMO for 8 persons.
+It is suggested that it would be prudent to impose a pre-occupation condition should the committee be minded to grant permission requiring that the permitted development works take place prior to the property's occupation as a HMO for 7 persons.